droosma/blog/content/post/generative-ai-hello-world/index.md

     - Retrieval Augmented Generation
 ---

-As you might have read in [this](https://roosma.dev/p/virtual-hideaway-international-talk/) post, I recently did my first international conference talk.
-It quite an experience, and I'm happy to say that it went well.
-In this post I wanted to share the story I told during the talk.
+I recently gave my first talk at an international conference, as mentioned in [this post](https://roosma.dev/p/virtual-hideaway-international-talk/).
+It was an exciting experience, and I'm pleased to share it went well.
+In this blog, I'll tell the story I shared during that talk.

-Generative AI is pretty much everywhere these days.
-And pretty much the hello world of generative AI is [Retrieval Augmented Generation (RAG)](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview).
-Quite literally, Retrieval of relevant information that is than used to augment the generation.
-The idea is that you have a large dataset of information, many times more than you could ever include in the prompt.
+These days, Generative AI is becoming very common.
+A basic concept in this field is [Retrieval Augmented Generation (RAG)](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview), which involves using relevant information to enhance the creation process.
+Essentially, it uses a large set of data, far more than what could typically be included directly in a prompt.

-At time of writing the largest version of the GPT-4 model supports 128,000 [tokens](https://platform.openai.com/tokenizer).
-This means that your input and it's output can not be larger than 128,000 tokens, roughly 100,000 words, sounds like a lot in practice not so much.
-Expensive too, at \$0.01 for 1000 tokens this means you pay \$1.28 per request.
+As of now, the most advanced version of the GPT-4 model can handle 128,000 [tokens](https://platform.openai.com/tokenizer), which equates to about 100,000 words.
+While this might seem like a lot, it's actually not that much in practice and can be quite expensive, costing \$1.28 for each request at a rate of \$0.01 per 1,000 tokens.

-Instead of trying to include all the information in the prompt, you store you information in a database, and make it search and filterable, so when a user asks a question, you retrieve a subset of relevant information and include that in a special prompt that is then used to generate the answer.
-The approach is quite powerful.
-It offers not only cost savings but allows for easy [grounding](https://everything.intellectronica.net/p/grounding-llms) of the base model without the need for [fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) too.
-It also allows for easy updates of the information without the need to retrain the model.
+Rather than attempting to cram all information into one prompt, the idea is to store information in a database that can be searched and filtered.
+This way, when someone asks a question, the system retrieves a subset of relevant information to use in a special prompt for generating the answer.
+This method is not just cost-effective; it also makes it easier to [ground](https://everything.intellectronica.net/p/grounding-llms) the base model with updated information without needing to [fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) it frequently.

-You have probably seen RAG in action in SAAS offerings like [Azure AI Search](https://azure.microsoft.com/en-us/products/ai-services/ai-search/) a solution that allows you to upload your own data to a blob storage and than use the Azure AI Search to make it searchable and filterable.
+You might have seen RAG in action through services like [Azure AI Search](https://azure.microsoft.com/en-us/products/ai-services/ai-search/), which allows you to upload your data and then applies RAG behind the scenes.
+It searches and filters through the data as needed, utilizing Azure's AI capabilities to provide relevant results.

-My focus in the talk was: "how do you DIY a RAG implementation for your own use case?".
-For a basic RAG implementation to work, you basically need another Extract, Transform, Load (ETL) pipeline, with it's own curiosities.
-For an easier explanation, I divide the ETL pipeline in 2 parts: [Ingestion](#ingestion) and [Retrieval](#retrieval).
+In my talk, I focused on "How to set up a RAG system for your own projects?"
+At its core, a basic RAG setup requires an Extract, Transform, Load (ETL) pipeline, which brings its own challenges.
+To simplify, I'll break down the ETL pipeline into two main parts: [Ingestion](#ingestion) and [Retrieval](#retrieval).

 Let's get started.